stevecoug/expandable-raid/README.md

 expandable-raid.php --extend --vg VOLGROUP --raid RAIDDEV --partition PART1
 ```

+### Filesystem hints

+You can achieve better performance from your filesystem if it is properly aligned to your RAID devices.
+See the following page for more information: http://erikugel.wordpress.com/2011/04/14/the-quest-for-the-fastest-linux-filesystem/

+This page has a calculator for the ext4 filesystem's tuning parameters: http://uclibc.org/~aldot/mkfs_stride.html

 ### How it works

 Have you ever wanted to have a Drobo-like ability to add a disk to your RAID array and have the storage just expand to fill it?
 I’ve been toying around with a way to do just that.